ClassicCollins/portfolio-optimization/BLANK_README.md

 * `Efficient Frontier Visualization` : Visualization of the efficient frontier, illustrating the trade-off between risk and return in the portfolio.
 `Asset Correlation Analysis` : Examination of the correlation between selected assets to understand the diversification benefits.

-: `ClassicCollins`, `portfolio-optimization`, `@ClassicCollins2`, `https://www.linkedin.com/in/collins-ugwuozor`, `email_client`, `ugwuozorcollinsemezie@gmail.com`, `Asset_allocation`, `This project focuses on constructing and optimizing a four-asset portfolio, utilizing a mix of value and growth stocks.
-The portfolio includes assets from both the technology and pharmaceutical industries`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>